-Plan to join us in Spring 2021 for the third Vintage Custom Model Equine Congress Live, when we'll again get together to make hobby history as well as revisit it!
+Plan to join us October 1, 2022 for the third Vintage Custom Model Equine Congress Live, when we'll again get together to make hobby history as well as revisit it!

 Judges Lisa Shepard, Teri Steele and Ardith Carlton awarded the VCMEC Breed Challenge's top honors to Grand Champion Veiled In Gold, a 1990s creation by Lesli Kathman that's owned and shown by Julie Propes of Illinois, and Reserve Grand Champion RM Spring Snow, a 1980s work by Julie Froelich that's owned by Lisa Wickham of Texas and proxy-shown by Deb Carlson of Minnesota.

 In the popular-vote Vintage Custom Showcase, emerging as the Grand Champion was *So Viktor Alexi, a 1980s legend created, owned and shown by Sue Rowe of Minnesota.
 Reserve Grand Champion was The Tick, a 1990s work by Pat Sinnott and Marge Para that's owned and shown by Sue Sudekum of Michigan.

 Those four returned in a people's-choice showdown for the Supreme Championship of the show--and taking the top spot was RM Spring Snow.
 Reserve Supreme Champion in the voting was *So Viktor Alexi.